Inspiaaa/UnityHFSM/README.md

 - It is **especially designed for Unity**, and supports **Coroutines**, which would otherwise be difficult to implement in a state machine

+- **No GC Allocations** for state changes / updates / ... after setting up the state machine (-> No unwanted GC related lag spikes because of the state machine)

 - The code is **well documented**

 - It is **not a component** (MonoBehaviour) and therefore has a **low overhead**